Mapping Your Decision Landscape

 Triage time dropped from 8 hours per week to 2.5 hours.
 Response time to tenants improved 40%.
 The AI investment finally worked—because it was aimed at the right decisions.

-The key insight: Kenji’s expensive AI tool wasn’t bad technology.
+Kenji’s expensive AI tool wasn’t bad technology.
 It was mismatched technology.
-The vendor had designed it for the decisions that sounded important (strategic planning, predictive maintenance) rather than the decisions that consumed actual time (operational triage).
+The vendor built it for the decisions that sounded important—strategic planning, predictive maintenance—rather than the decisions consuming actual time.
 Without the decision map, Kenji would have concluded “AI doesn’t work for operations.”
-With it, he realized “AI wasn’t aimed at the right decisions.”
+With it, he realized the AI was aimed at the wrong decisions.

 The Sales Rep’s Sprint